eurostat/NLP4Stat/Use case A/Use Case A Graphical exploration/Power_BI/MS Power BI application.md

-**To be updated**: Use Case A prepare data_v2_rev_Jan2022.ipynb no more needs an external file with the categories and replaces Use Case A prepare data_v2.ipynb.
+**Note**: The description below was revised on January 2022.
+File Use Case A prepare data_v2_rev_Jan2022.ipynb no more needs an external file with the categories and replaces the old code Use Case A prepare data_v2.ipynb.

 ### MS Power BI application